 The Ark is our Young Adult housing initiative.
 It typically has rooms available to rent starting Jan.
 1 , May 1 or Sept.
 1. For more information contact Carrie Lehn, our Youth and Young Adult Minister.

 We worship as a whole group and enjoy personal friendships but we also experience Christian fellowship in various small groups.
 One way this happens is through our ongoing programs like our choirs and youth gatherings.
 Each September we also organize a variety of other groups based on interest or the initiative of our congregants.
 These are the active groups for 2017-2018:

 - Book Club

 - Men’s Breakfast

 - Board Games Group

-- Queer and Feminist Bible Study
+- Feminist Bible Study

 During the last couple of years we have also begun experimenting with “Small Events,” a series of one-time activities held around the city.
 Our hope is that these events allow members of our community to make initial connections in a way that is low-risk and low-commitment.